-Many people begin their home search by thinking about where they want to live, what type of house they want, how many bedrooms and bathrooms, etc. Then they begin to look at homes, either online or in person.
-However, if they have not taken the time to consider the financial implications and determine how much they can actually afford, they have overlooked an important step in the process.
+Many begin their home search by considering the area they want to live in, what type of house they want, and how many bedrooms and bathrooms the house will have.
+Then they begin to look at homes, either online or in person.
+However, if they have not taken the time to consider the financial implications and determine how much they can afford, they have overlooked an essential step in the process.

-All too frequently, I will receive a call from a potential homebuyer telling me they have found their dream home and now they want to be pre-approved so they can submit their offer.
-There is nothing more disappointing than going through all that effort, thinking you have found the perfect home and then finding out it is beyond your reach!
+All too frequently, I will receive a call from a potential homebuyer telling me they have found their dream home and want a pre-approval mortgage to submit their offer.
+Nothing is more disappointing than going through all that effort, thinking you have found the perfect home, and then finding out it is beyond your reach!

 When should you get pre-approved?

 Timing your mortgage pre-approval may depend upon your financial situation.